 You may request individual feedback from your interview panel.

 Following acceptance of the offer of a place, King’s Apply will be updated to initiate the formal acceptance process.
 All applicants will receive an offer letter from the KCL Admissions Department.
 For iCASE studentships, the official offer will be conditional on submitting a complete Project Approval Form (PAF).
-Our MRC DTP Manager will guide you and your co-supervisors through completing this document and the deadlines to meet for submission.
+The MRC DTP Team will guide you and your co-supervisors through completing this document and the deadlines to meet for submission.

 Yes!
-All new students will be assigned a buddy in the Spring before you arrive.
+All new students will be assigned a buddy before you arrive.
 Your buddy will be a current MRC DTP student; they will send you regular updates about what’s going on in the programme and you can keep in touch with any questions you have.
 In the early Summer, you will receive an invitation to select the training workshops you would like to attend in your first year on the programme (via email invitation) and our MRC DTP Coordinator will be in touch over the Summer to complete paperwork etc. You can also follow our social media channels and get in touch with the team with any enquiries; visit our ‘Contact us’ page.

 For September entry, new students will be invited to the MRC DTP Induction by the end of the spring academic term.